INDIVIDUAL MUSIC TUITION

-Study of the cello is offered for students from Year 2 onwards.
+Study of the cello is offered for students from Year 1 onwards.
 The cello is a very versatile instrument and is always a welcome addition to ensembles.
 Cello lessons are for 30 or 60 minutes depending on the requirements of the student and/or the recommendation of the teacher.

 The double bass is a wonderful instrument providing the harmonic foundation for any ensemble.
 Double bass can be studied from Year 4 onwards.
-The school has one1/2 size double bass and two 7/8s available for use.
+The school has one 1/2 size double base and two 7/8s available for use.

 Trumpet, Cornet, Flugelhorn, Trombone, Tuba and French Horn

 Year 5 is the recommended age to commence the study of brass instruments.
-Tuition and instrument hire can be arranged for brass instruments.
+Tuition and instrument hire can be arranged for bass instruments.

-Students may commence singing classes during Year 5 however the student needs to have reached a level of physical maturity as singing lessons stress breath control, diction and repertoire development and great care must be taken with the developing voice to ensure that it is not strained during the early years of study.
+Students may commence lessons in singing during Year 5.
+However, until the student has reached a level of physical maturity, singing lessons stress breath control, diction and repertoire development.
+Great care must be taken with the developing voice to ensure that it is not strained during the early years of study.
 By Year 9 students are expanding their vocal range and studying in greater depth.
 All students from Years 5 – 8 require consultation with the Head of Music prior to undertaking singing lessons, who will also appoint an appropriate teacher.